-We find that when we are allowed to learn a stitching layer over arbitrary affine transformations of channels, we can nearly achieve the accuracy of the original models.
-When we are only allow to optimize over $G_{\relu}$ there is an appreciable increase in test error difference (consistent with findings in \cite{liConvergentLearningDifferent2015,wangUnderstandingLearningRepresentations2018,csiszarikSimilarityMatchingNeural2021} discussed in \cref{sec:related}, and also consistent with observations that hidden features of neural networks exhibit distributed representations and polysemanticism \cite{olah2020zoom}).
+We find that when we learn a stitching layer over arbitrary affine transformations of channels, we can nearly achieve the accuracy of the original models.
+When we only optimize over $G_{\relu}$ there is an appreciable increase in test error difference.
+This is consistent with findings in \cite{liConvergentLearningDifferent2015,wangUnderstandingLearningRepresentations2018,csiszarikSimilarityMatchingNeural2021} discussed in \cref{sec:related}, and also consistent with observations that hidden features of neural networks exhibit distributed representations and polysemanticism \cite{olah2020zoom}.
 Nonetheless, that $S(f,\tilde{f},l, \varphi)$ is able get within less than $10\%$ of the accuracy of $f$ and $\tilde{f}$ in all but one layer suggests that elements of $G_{\relu}$ can account for a substantial amount of the variation in the internal representations of independently trained networks.
 We include the reduced rank transformations as the dimension of their parameter spaces is greater than that of \( G_{\relu} \), and yet they incur significantly higher stitching penalties.
-If \( n_l \) is the number of channels, we have \( \dim G_{\relu_{n_l}} = n_l \) whereas the dimension of rank \( r \) transformations is \( 2n_l \cdot r -r^2 \) (hence greater than \( \dim G_{\relu_{n_l}}\) even for \( r=1\)).
-Finally, the stitching penalties incurred when using any layer other than 1-by-1 convolution with a rank 1 matrix all follow similar general patterns: they increase up to the third activation layer, then decrease at the final activation layer.
+If \( n_l \) is the number of channels, we have \( \dim G_{\relu_{n_l}} = n_l \) whereas the dimension of rank \( r \) transformations is \( 2n_l \cdot r -r^2 \) (hence greater than \( \dim G_{\relu_{n_l}}\) even for \( r=1\)).\footnote{A valid concern is that the preceding analysis underestimates the size of \( G_{\relu} \) by ignoring a large discrete factor: \(G_{\relu_{n_l}} \) has \(n_l !\) connected components.
+In \cref{sec:epsnets} we carry out a comparison of the sizes of the parameter spaces of \(G_{\relu_{n_l}} \) and reduced rank transformations inspired by the machinery of \(\epsilon\)-nets, obtaining the same conclusion that even the space of rank 1 transformations is larger than \( G_{\relu} \).} Finally, in the specific case of the Myrtle CNNs the stitching penalties incurred when using any layer other than 1-by-1 convolution with a rank 1 matrix all follow similar trends: they increase up to the third activation layer, then decrease at the final activation layer.